yaikobzeray/dev-journal/activity_log.md

 Explored Flutter isolates for heavy computation off the main thread.
 Prevents UI jitter.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Tuesday, 19 November 2024 — Entry 2

+Explored Flutter Navigator 2.0 for declarative routing.
+More complex than Navigator 1.0 but much more powerful.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*